seamustuohy/seamustuohy.github.io/index.md

 Hello, there.
 I’m seamus tuohy.
 I’m a technologist and researcher in Washington DC.

 My focus' include the intersection between human rights and technology; supporting free access and exchange of knowledge; Internet measurement and research; and censorship circumvention, privacy, and security practices and tools.
-I also have a deep interest in the coordinated collection and sharing of threat information sharing.
+I also have a deep interest in the coordinated collection and sharing of threat information.